probablyalexzhu/probablyalexzhu.github.io/content/blog/why-we-should-be-together/index.md

 Secondly, In high school, I debated competitively almost every weekend.
 Even though I'm studying software, I still enjoy using my language skills (not programming languages) and I want to keep them sharp and put them to good use.

 I'm hoping that in half a year, there will be a wealth of ideas and a small community built around this website that enriches everyone's lives.
-The internet can do great things for people, and many of them start at a grassroots level like here.
+The internet can do great things for people, and many of them start at a grassroots level like down here.

 ## Final Words ✍️